parcel-bundler/website/src/languages/sass.md

 {% warning %}

-**Note**: `.sassrc.js` is also supported for JavaScript-based configuration, but should be avoided when possible because it reduces the effectiveness of Parcel's caching.
+**Note**: `.sassrc.js`, `.sassrc.mjs`, and `.sassrc.cjs` are also supported for JavaScript-based configuration, but should be avoided when possible because it reduces the effectiveness of Parcel's caching.
 Use a JSON based configuration format (e.g. `.sassrc.json`) instead.

 {% endwarning %}